workflowy

 Bad point

-- The outliner format itself can be a matter of preference.
+- The outliner format itself can be a matter of personal preference.

-- As a writing app, it falls short.
+- As a writing app, it falls a bit short.

 - The app is clean but not flashy.